Bg-img

 The cervical radiculopathy symptoms may vary, as it will depend on the severity of the injuries caused by the car crash.
 Common symptoms may include the following:

 Nerve damage may cause victims to experience these symptoms on one side of the body or in the neck.
-Some may experience a tingling sensation in their fingers and not in the neck after the crash, leading to cervical radiculopathy.
+In some cases, individuals may notice a tingling sensation in their fingers, hands, or arms rather than the neck after the crash, which can be a sign of cervical radiculopathy caused by nerve compression.

 Lasting Effects of Cervical Radiculopathy in Car Accident Victims